citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AzureSubscriptionUpdateCredentialsJob.md

 HasStartedAt returns a boolean if a field has been set.

+### SetStartedAtNil

+`func (o *AzureSubscriptionUpdateCredentialsJob) SetStartedAtNil(b bool)`

+ SetStartedAtNil sets the value for StartedAt to be an explicit nil

+### UnsetStartedAt
+`func (o *AzureSubscriptionUpdateCredentialsJob) UnsetStartedAt()`

+UnsetStartedAt ensures that no value is present for StartedAt, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)